na-na-hi/renget/archive/tmd2nobles_goldentouch.md

 Type | Item Name | Description
 ------ | ------ | :----:
 Key Item | Eᴍᴘᴛʏ | Vacant inventory slot.
-RP Item | Eᴍᴘᴛʏ | Vacant inventory slot.
+RP Item | Golden horn ring and bracelets | A mere vanity, and Golden Touch's announcement

 **OLD MOVES (∞ slots)**
 These are moves that your character learned already, but elected to replace.
 Re-learning them is cheaper.